parimalrane/TABELA/docs/ARCHITECTURE.md

 Produces:

-* console reports
+* Console reports (Theme Breadth, Long Candidates, Distribution Watchlist, Dropped Details)
-* TradingView exports
+* TradingView exports (NEW entries only — new longs and new distributions)
-* CSV outputs
+* Daily report text captures

 Presentation should not perform calculations.